Stoneleiker25/Stoneleiker25-international-compliance-case-study/README.md

 ## Date
 March 2025

-**Note:** The SQL view name retains `Wise` for continuity in development, but all company references are anonymized as “CleanPay” or “Global.”
+**Note:** The SQL view name retains `Wise' for continuity in development, but all company references are anonymized as “CleanPay” or “Global.”